Dames & Moore v. Regan: Holding

 In an 8–1 decision, the opinion of the court was delivered by Justice William H. Rehnquist, which upheld the actions by the Carter administration and "dismissed a $3 million lawsuit from private firm Dames & Moore against Treasury Secretary Don Regan, filed to recover a debt incurred by the Shah of Iran's government."
 The Court found that the administration's actions were authorized by law by the International Emergency Economic Powers Act (IEEPA).
-The Supreme Court also approved the suspension of claims filed in US courts even though no specific statutory provision authorized that step.
+The Supreme Court also approved the suspension of claims already filed in US courts even though no specific statutory provision authorized that step.
 In so doing, the Court relied on inferences drawn from related legislation, a history of congressional acquiescence in executive claims settlement practices, and past decisions recognizing broad executive authority.
 The Court also "substantially refined the applicable test" of the seminal 1952 case of Youngstown Sheet & Tube Co. v.
 Sawyer and cemented Justice Robert H. Jackson's concurring opinion in that case as "canonical".

 Rehnquist wrote the opinion in this "highly complex and historic case" in eight days.